thaddeus002/yghh/README.md

 They are not activated by default and they must be added in `/etc/cgitrc`.

-You can define three filters :
+You may want to define these three filters :

   * source-filter : this filter is applyed before showing source files content.
 It is used to highlight syntax.
   * about-filter : this one is for format help text document.
 For example, convert markdown to formatted html.